ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 - Please share/add some pics how good the quality turns out with the profile, i dont want the quality go down by adding just a lot of profiles...
 - I will only integrate profiles from a Prusa Mk2/s or Mk3/s + MMU (Please MARK this in the profiles!).
 For other printers please see the sources of your printer.

-### For what filemants can I find Slic3er Settings ?
+## Can you make a profile for XY??

+Sure, just send me a spool or some samples and i do my best to get a good profile out for you.
+No guarantees tho!

+## How do you make the profiles?

 I orderd a big sample box and try to get some good print profiles out of them.
 Here is the list.
-Please not that the list is generate out of the ods in the repo.
-There is some magic invled like ,,\n in the file.
+Please note that the list is generated out of the .ods in the repo.
+There is some magic involved like ,,\n in the file.
 So please be careful when editing.

+I use these parts to tune in the profiles for my volcano:

+- Tevo Test cube
+- 10mm Cube
+- Stringing Test

+### For what filemants can I find Slic3er Settings ?

 ----
 #Break